telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 sudo date -s "05/23/2018 12:00:00"
 ```

-For connect with your Wi-Fi network, press on the top right corner in the LAN icon and select your network with your password if is necessary.
+For connect with your Wi-Fi network, press on the top right corner in the LAN icon and select
+your network name with your password if is necessary.

 If wifi is disabled, you have to access to the Raspberry configuration.